 What sources can be used for retirement income?

-US workers count on six major sources of retirement income: Social Security, an employer-sponsored retirement savings plan, continued employment, individual retirement accounts (IRAs), other personal savings, and traditional pension plans.
+Many Americans rely on a combination of six key income sources in retirement: Social Security, employer-sponsored retirement plans, continued employment, individual retirement accounts (IRAs), personal savings, and traditional pension plans.

 Social Security